pablotron/tiny-binaries/README.md

   `upx --best` instead.
 * [Rust][] nightly has `cargo-features = ["strip"]` but it is not available in stable, so I used `strip -s` instead.
+* ELF/PH overlap and unverified byte regions used by `asm-elf` were borrowed from [Tiny ELF Files: Revisited in 2021][tiny-elf].
+Thanks Nathan!

 ## Build